nathhB/nbsm/README.md

 ### Creating variables

 Variables can be used to define conditions for transitions.
-The type of a variable can be either `integer`, `float` or `boolean`.
+The variable type can be either `integer`, `float` or `boolean`.

 ```
 NBSM_Value *v1 = NBSM_AddInteger(m, "v1");